Psykotikism/Mutant_Tanks/README.md

 		// 4th number = Chance for tires to appear.
 		"Props Chance"					"3,3,3,3"

+		// The Super Tank will have a glow outline.
+		// Only available in Left 4 Dead 2.
+		// 0: OFF
+		// 1: ON
+		"Glow Effect"					"1"

 		// The Super Tank has 1 out of this many chances to spawn acid puddles underneath survivors.
 		// Only available in Left 4 Dead 2.
 		// Minimum: "1"